couchbaselabs/ToDoLite-Android/tutorial.md

 The goal is to add the sync feature to our application.
 The speaker will go through the steps to install Sync Gateway and get it running with Couchbase Server.

-Then, we will all attempt to connect to the same instance of Sync Gateway running [here](#).
+Then, we will all attempt to connect to the same instance of Sync Gateway running [here][2].

 ## 30 minutes: Hands-on, Replications